arienmalec/implementing-fhir/_posts/2015-05-21-primitives.md

 This raises a more general question about what to do with values that don't fit the value constraints.
 I've seen enough headaches with supposed numeric values to be paranoid with this one; is there a more general pattern to consider here?
 This will come back up when I implement deserialization.

 Decimal representation requires extensive unit testing to get the precision right.
-I tested at a number of interesting boundary conditions: `1.`, '1.0', '1.0000', '0.10', '0.0000' as well as invalid strings.
+I tested at a number of interesting boundary conditions: `1.`, `1.0`, `1.0000`, `0.10` (note that this value is one of those without an exact binary representation), `0.0000` as well as invalid strings.
 It would be useful to have a more standard set of conformance tests here.

 Next up are a variety of time representations.
 Some of these also have representations with precision: